Shell Asset Management Co. Reduces Holdings in ConocoPhillips (NYSE:COP)

 Analyst Ratings Changes

 A number of research firms recently issued reports on COP.
-Erste Group Bank upgraded ConocoPhillips from a “hold” rating to a “buy” rating in a research note on Friday, September 8th.
-Royal Bank of Canada restated an “outperform” rating and issued a $130.00 target price on shares of ConocoPhillips in a research note on Monday, August 14th.
-Jefferies Financial Group upped their target price on ConocoPhillips from $141.00 to $143.00 and gave the stock a “buy” rating in a research note on Monday, October 2nd.
-StockNews.com initiated coverage on ConocoPhillips in a research note on Thursday, October 5th.
-They issued a “hold” rating on the stock.
-Finally, Citigroup decreased their target price on ConocoPhillips from $145.00 to $140.00 in a research note on Wednesday, July 12th.
-Five analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat, ConocoPhillips presently has an average rating of “Moderate Buy” and a consensus price target of $135.63.
+Wells Fargo & Company boosted their price objective on ConocoPhillips from $134.00 to $138.00 and gave the company an “overweight” rating in a research note on Friday, August 4th.
+Bank of America upped their target price on ConocoPhillips from $145.00 to $150.00 in a research note on Wednesday, September 27th.
+Citigroup decreased their target price on ConocoPhillips from $145.00 to $140.00 in a research note on Wednesday, July 12th.
+UBS Group upped their target price on ConocoPhillips from $147.00 to $149.00 and gave the stock a “buy” rating in a research note on Wednesday, October 4th.
+Finally, Raymond James decreased their target price on ConocoPhillips from $142.00 to $138.00 and set a “strong-buy” rating on the stock in a research note on Monday, July 24th.
+Five investment analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, ConocoPhillips presently has an average rating of “Moderate Buy” and an average target price of $135.63.

+ConocoPhillips (NYSE:COP – Get Free Report) last issued its earnings results on Thursday, August 3rd.
+The energy producer reported $1.84 earnings per share for the quarter, missing the consensus estimate of $1.94 by ($0.10).
+ConocoPhillips had a net margin of 18.66% and a return on equity of 27.27%.
+The company had revenue of $12.88 billion for the quarter, compared to analysts’ expectations of $14.64 billion.
+During the same quarter in the prior year, the company earned $3.91 earnings per share.
+As a group, sell-side analysts anticipate that ConocoPhillips will post 9.18 earnings per share for the current year.

 Insiders Place Their Bets